-According to most sphynx owners, poop tail and poop feet are a thing with the sphynx breed.
+According to most sphynx owners, poop tails and poop feet are a thing with the sphynx breed.
 The main reason for this mess is runny poop.
 Runny poop can easily be spread and cause havoc.

-Basically what happens, is that when the cat poops, they try to cover it with their paws.
+Basically what happens, is that when the cat poops, they try to cover it with its paws.
 In the process, their legs step into the poop because their legs are used to cover the stool.
 Since their poop is runny, this makes it difficult for them to cover.

 The best and only way to prevent this is to stop the runny poo.
 Normally a change of diet is required, which normally consists of a raw diet.

 Blood in the stool seems to be another issue with Sphynx cats.
 It’s to be expected since this breed has a lot of complications with its digestive system.

 It’s important to know that persistent blood in the stool is not normal and the necessary steps must be followed to diagnose and treat it.

 The bloody stool can be the result of several digestive problems.
 Issues such as:

 3. Giardia ( parasites ).